ArghyaChatterjee/image-inspector/README.md

 - **Rectified**: `camera_info.d` values are all zeros (no distortion present).
 - **Raw**: `camera_info.d` contains non-zero coefficients that describe the lens distortion.

+## Intrinsics Matrix Derivation

-- The intrinsic parameters and camera matrices you shared are typically obtained from the **camera calibration process**.
+The intrinsic parameters and camera matrices are typically obtained from the **camera calibration process**.
 Here's how each value is derived or determined:

 ---